devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Figure 7: UI = f(State) [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt/declarative)_

-This means that you never imperatively or explicitly call a UI element to change it.
+In Flutter, you never imperatively or explicitly call a UI element to change it.
 You rather _declare_ that the UI should look a certain way, given a certain _State_ [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
 But what exactly is _State_?

 | 📙  | State | Any data that can change over time [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) |
 | --- | ----- | :--------------------------------------------------------------------------------------------------------------------------------------- |

-Typical State examples: User Data, the position of a scroll bar, a favorite List
+Typical State examples are: User Data, a user's scroll position within a list, a favorite list.

 Let's have a look at a classic UI problem and how we would solve it imperatively in Android and compare it to Flutter's declarative approach. let's say we want to build a button that changes its color to red when it is pressed.
-In Android we find the button by its ID, attach a listener and tell that listener to change the background color when the button is pressed:
+In Android we find the button by its ID, attach a listener, and tell that listener to change the background color when the button is pressed:

 ```java
 Button button = findViewById(R.id.button_id);